InspiryThemes/realhomes-docs/docs/index.md

 ### 🆕 Major New Features
 - **Instant Search Results** – Enable users to see search results refresh instantly as filters change, without a page reload.
 You can [**Read the Setup Guide**](https://realhomes.io/documentation/instant-search/).
+- **Elementor Single Property for Modern** – Design and apply custom single property layouts using Elementor templates and widgets in the Modern design.
+You can [**Read the Setup Guide**](https://realhomes.io/documentation/single-property-elementor-modern/).
 - **Elementor Header & Footer for Ultra** – Create and manage custom header and footer designs for the Ultra variation using Elementor templates.
 - **Multilingual Options Panel** – Full compatibility with **WPML** and **Polylang** for the RealHomes Options Panel, allowing for localized theme configuration.
 - **Custom User Roles** – Added functionality to enable and manage custom user roles directly from the RealHomes Settings Panel.